- Key Takeaways

 Part 4.
 Advantages of mechanical batteries

-- High cycle tolerance: Suitable for frequent charge/discharge.
+- High cycle capability: Suitable for frequent charge and discharge.

-- Safe: No thermal runaway or chemical fire risk.
+- High safety: No risk of thermal runaway or fire.

 Part 5.
 Advantages of lithium batteries

-- High efficiency: Minimal energy loss in charge/discharge.
+- High efficiency: Low energy loss during operation.

-- Mature technology: Established supply chain and standards.
+- Mature ecosystem: Strong supply chain and global standards.

 Part 6.
-Application scenarios for mechanical and lithium batteries
+Application scenarios for mechanical battery storage

 Mechanical batteries